Frequently Asked Questions

 How can I check if an organization, not appearing on Growfund charity list, is eligible to receive Growfund donations?

-Growfund includes over one million charities (see question above).
+Growfund partners with Guidestar and includes over 1.8 million charities in its database (see question above).
 If you are unable to find the charity of your choice, Global Impact and its partners provide vetting services for both domestic and international organizations.
 It takes 5-7 business days to vet a domestic organization.

 The vetting of an international organization is a comprehensive process, which may take several weeks to complete.
 There is an additional charge for this service.